PeterGarbett/Wordle_Helper_Solver_Assistant/README.md

 The test output gives the sequence the solver uses to arrive at the answer for example these are the 14 worst case results:

-bound found in: 6 using sequence ['later', 'noisy', 'dunce', 'thump', 'frown', 'bound'] boxer found in: 6 using sequence ['later', 'disco', 'woven', 'spiky', 'thumb', 'boxer'] chill found in: 6 using sequence ['later', 'lousy', 'clink', 'yield', 'chili', 'chill'] fixer found in: 6 using sequence ['later', 'disco', 'viper', 'unify', 'fiber', 'fixer'] found found in: 6 using sequence ['later', 'noisy', 'dunce', 'thump', 'frown', 'found'] frame found in: 6 using sequence ['later', 'cedar', 'spare', 'verge', 'brake', 'frame'] groom found in: 6 using sequence ['later', 'curio', 'drown', 'skimp', 'broom', 'groom'] hatch found in: 6 using sequence ['later', 'pinch', 'women', 'zebra', 'catch', 'hatch'] homer found in: 6 using sequence ['later', 'disco', 'woven', 'spiky', 'thumb', 'homer'] jelly found in: 6 using sequence ['later', 'slide', 'whole', 'query', 'belly', 'jelly'] jolly found in: 6 using sequence ['later', 'lousy', 'gland', 'welch', 'folly', 'jolly'] proxy found in: 6 using sequence ['later', 'curio', 'drown', 'skimp', 'proof', 'proxy'] roger found in: 6 using sequence ['later', 'disco', 'woven', 'spiky', 'thumb', 'roger'] wound found in: 6 using sequence ['later', 'noisy', 'dunce', 'thump', 'frown', 'wound']
+belly found in: 6 using sequence ['later', 'slide', 'whole', 'query', 'jelly', 'belly'] bound found in: 6 using sequence ['later', 'noisy', 'dunce', 'thump', 'frown', 'bound'] boxer found in: 6 using sequence ['later', 'disco', 'woven', 'spiky', 'thumb', 'boxer'] brake found in: 6 using sequence ['later', 'cedar', 'spare', 'verge', 'frame', 'brake'] broom found in: 6 using sequence ['later', 'curio', 'drown', 'skimp', 'groom', 'broom'] catch found in: 6 using sequence ['later', 'pinch', 'women', 'zebra', 'hatch', 'catch'] chill found in: 6 using sequence ['later', 'lousy', 'clink', 'yield', 'chili', 'chill'] fixer found in: 6 using sequence ['later', 'disco', 'viper', 'unify', 'fiber', 'fixer'] folly found in: 6 using sequence ['later', 'lousy', 'gland', 'welch', 'jolly', 'folly'] found found in: 6 using sequence ['later', 'noisy', 'dunce', 'thump', 'frown', 'found'] homer found in: 6 using sequence ['later', 'disco', 'woven', 'spiky', 'thumb', 'homer'] proxy found in: 6 using sequence ['later', 'curio', 'drown', 'skimp', 'proof', 'proxy'] roger found in: 6 using sequence ['later', 'disco', 'woven', 'spiky', 'thumb', 'roger'] wound found in: 6 using sequence ['later', 'noisy', 'dunce', 'thump', 'frown', 'wound']

 Example usage